MicrosoftDocs/sdk-api/sdk-api-src/content/bluetoothapis/nf-bluetoothapis-bluetoothsetlocalserviceinfo.md

 ### -param hRadioIn [in, optional]

-A handle of the Bluetooth radio device to which the local service information applies.
-If this parameter is <b>NULL</b>, <b>BluetoothSetLocalServiceInfo</b> searches for the first available local Bluetooth radio.
+A handle of the Bluetooth radio device to specify local service information for.
+If <b>NULL</b>,
+     <b>BluetoothSetLocalServiceInfo</b> searches for the first available local Bluetooth radio.

 ### -param pClassGuid [in]

 The GUID of the service to expose.
-This should match the GUID in the server-side INF file for the profile driver.
+This should match the <b>GUID</b> in the server-side INF file.

-### -param ulInstance
+### -param ulInstance [in]

 An instance ID for the device node of the Plug and Play (PnP) ID.

-### -param pServiceInfoIn
+### -param pServiceInfoIn [in]

-A pointer to a <a href="https://msdn.microsoft.com/d16fe6f1-4b76-4dbe-825e-e3995d2b4961">BLUETOOTH_LOCAL_SERVICE_INFO</a> structure that describes the local service to set.
+A pointer to a <a href="https://msdn.microsoft.com/d16fe6f1-4b76-4dbe-825e-e3995d2b4961">BLUETOOTH_LOCAL_SERVICE_INFO</a> structure that describes the local service to
+     set.

 ## -returns

-Returns ERROR_SUCCESS upon successful completion.
-The following table shows some common errors.
+The
+     <b>BluetoothSetLocalServiceInfo</b> function returns the following values:

 <table>
 <tr>